Sustainability and Fuel Poverty Strategy

 -

-To improve the energy efficiency of our housing stock and to ensure our residents are able to live in adequately warm homes at an affordable cost, we will.
+We will improve the energy efficiency of our housing stock and help make sure residents can live in warm homes at an affordable cost.
+We will:

 - review the 2021-22 capital works programme ahead of its start date, to identify opportunities for energy-efficiency improvements

-- minimise the environmental impact of the building works for our new social homes and ensure that these allow residents to easily reduce their carbon footprint and save money on heating costs
+minimise the environmental impact of building works for new social homes.
+Make sure homes are designed so residents can reduce their carbon footprint and lower heating costs.

 - Responding and adapting to climate change